Provissy/HoppoPlugin/README.md

 # HoppoPlugin
-One of the best plugins of KanColleViewer in Chinese.
+One of the best plugins for KanColleViewer in Chinese.

 It's easy to use.